Ryo Germain: Sanfrecce Hiroshima

 On 25 December 2024, Germain was announced as the newest signing for J1 club, Sanfrecce Hiroshima for the 2025 season.

 International career

 Germain made his debut for Japan on 7 July 2025 during a 6–1 win against Hong Kong during the 2025 EAFF E-1 Football Championship.
-During this match, he became the first player to ever score four goals during their international debut.
+During this match, he became the first Japanese player to score four goals during their international debut since Takeo Wakabayashi achieved the same feat in 1930, and the first player of any nationality since Stan Mortensen achieved the feat in 1947.

 Germain also scored a goal in the final against rival South Korea to help Japan win their third EAFF title.

 Personal life

 Ryo Germain was born in Atsugi, Kanagawa to an American father and a Japanese mother.